U.S. balloonist forced to abandon Atlantic crossing

-BOSTON A balloonist who departed Maine in a lifeboat suspended by hundreds of colourful helium-filled balloons was forced to give up his attempt to cross the Atlantic Ocean due to technical problems.
+BOSTON A balloonist who departed Maine in a lifeboat suspended by hundreds of colorful helium-filled balloons was forced to give up his attempt to cross the Atlantic Ocean due to technical problems.

 Jonathan Trappe, of Raleigh, North Carolina, took off early on Thursday from Caribou, Maine, on what he described as the first flight of its kind, but ended up back on the ground in a remote part of coastal Canada hours later.